loic-sharma/BaGet/docs/installation/docker.md

-# Run BaGet on Docker
+# Run BaGetter on Docker

 ## Configure BaGet

-Create a file named `baget.env` to store BaGet's configurations:
+Create a file named `bagetter.env` to store BaGetter's configurations:

 ```
 # The following config is the API Key used to publish packages.